dhiren-singh/CarND-Behavioral-Cloning-P3/writeup.md

 ```
 After this I ran the model with drive.py in autonomous mode in similator and this helped me in validating my model well.

 As next steps I would like to experiment with pretrained models and see how this helps me reducing the training time.
+Ouput video is presented as output.mp4